lishanisrikaran/nosql-challenge/README.md

 2. <b>NoSQL_analysis_starter</b>
 <p>This file answers the specific questions that the food magazine has requested such as:</p>
-<li>Which establishments have a hygiene score equal to 20?
+<li>Which establishments have a hygiene score equal to 20?</li>
-<li>Which establishments in London have a RatingValue greater than or equal to 4?
+<li>Which establishments in London have a RatingValue greater than or equal to 4?</li>
-<li>What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
+<li>What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?</li>
 <li>How many establishments in each Local Authority area have a hygiene score of 0?</li>